OscPop/GPT-SW3-tests-and-evaluations/README.md

 <br><br>
 The models are hosted on HuggingFace and can be found on AI Sweden's HF page: https://huggingface.co/AI-Sweden-Models

+## Access to the AI Sweden models
+To get access to AI Sweden's models, you will need to fill out a form on their website.

+# How to use GPT-SW3
+Detailed instructions on how to use the models hosted on HuggingFace can be found on the AI Sweden model card pages, e.g.: https://huggingface.co/AI-Sweden-Models/gpt-sw3-1.3b-instruct

+## Examples of GPT-SW3
 ```python
 prompt = "Hur stor kan en valross bli och varför?"